 What are symptoms of sacroiliac joint arthropathy?

-The signs and symptoms of sacroiliac joint pain start in the lower back or buttock and may radiate to the hip and groin.
+The signs and symptoms of sacroiliac joint pain involves pain in the lower back or buttock that may radiate to the hip and groin.
 Patients may also experience weakness and tingling in the leg.
 Pain usually increases when standing up from a seated position.